 From the elevation of 1350m, you will be at an elevation of around 2800m.
 So you will gain a relatively higher elevation.

 From the airport, you will walk through the town and aim for Monjo but if we arrive late for the mountains we will rest at Phakding.

 The walking distance for the trek is around 13 km.
-There are lots of steps up and downs on this part of trials.
+There are lots of steps up and downs in this part of the trail.

 If you are trekking from Monjo, then you will start the hike with 2835m.
 Then you will gain an elevation of around 740m/2427ft uphill over a suspension bridge to Namche Bazaar.

 The shorts downhill sections will take approximately.
 4 hours to reach Namche.
 After crossing through Jarsalle and Sagarmatha National park you will descend to a hill over another suspension bridge and hike alongside the river and ascend to the suspension bridge.

 From the bridge, it takes about two hours of walking up to the Namche.
 The walking distance for the trek is 8km.

 To adjust properly to the higher altitude we will have an acclimatization day in Namche Bazaar.
 A Namche is at an elevation of around 3500m, we will hike up to 120m to the Sherpa museum to acclimatize.